eunomia-bpf/wasm-bpf/examples/bootstrap/README.md

   ```sh
   clang -g -O2 -target bpf -D__TARGET_ARCH_x86 -I../../third_party/vmlinux/x86/ -idirafter /usr/lib/llvm-15/lib/clang/15.0.2/include -idirafter /usr/local/include -idirafter /usr/include/x86_64-linux-gnu -idirafter /usr/include -c bootstrap.bpf.c -o bootstrap.bpf.o
   ```

+  The kernel part of the BPF program is exactly the same as the libbpf(Or any other style can be compiled by clang.
+The BCC style can be compiled in this way once the [bcc to libbpf converter](https://github.com/iovisor/bcc/issues/4404) is completed.

 - generate the C header file from the BPF program: